 What Predicts a Successful Life?
 A Life-Course Model of Well-Being

-Policy makers who care about well‐being need a recursive model of how adult life‐satisfaction is predicted by childhood influences, acting both directly and (indirectly) through adult circumstances.
+If policy-makers care about well-being, they need a recursive model of how adult life-satisfaction is predicted by childhood influences, acting both directly and (indirectly) through adult circumstances.
 We estimate such a model using the British Cohort Study (1970).
-We show that the most powerful childhood predictor of adult life‐satisfaction is the child's emotional health, followed by the child's conduct.
+The most powerful childhood predictor of adult life-satisfaction is the child's emotional health.
+Next comes the child's conduct.
 The least powerful predictor is the child's intellectual development.
-This may have implications for educational policy.
-Among adult circumstances, family income accounts for only 0.5% of the variance of life‐satisfaction.
+This has obvious implications for educational policy.
+Among adult circumstances, family income accounts for only 0.5% of the variance of life-satisfaction.
 Mental and physical health are much more important.

 Suggested Citation: Suggested Citation